s4205700/IOS-run-sketch/README.md

 - Draw the completed route on a map
 - Save previous runs locally

-Future features such as pace tracking, milestone, fatigue predictions, split average paces, elevation gain and other complex metrics will be integrated upon successful completion and validation of MVP
+Future features such as pace tracking, milestone, fatigue predictions, split average paces, elevation gain and other complex metrics will be integrated upon successful completion and validation of MVP.

+Cool Ideas - Building an app at the dual interests of running and social networking, social networking for runners, co - working sessions after the run, user profiles indicating their current pace to perform suitable running partner matchups etc.

 #LearningOutcomes
 This is my first project and it involves learning real world software development spanning across the following concepts: